 This also means that the company retains the right to lawfully search any company property at any time (e.g., offices, desks, lockers, vehicles, etc.), including company property located off-premises.
-The company also retains the right to search persons, parcels and vehicles on company property.
+The company also retains the right to search persons, parcels and vehicles on company property, as well as any personal electronic device that contains company information.